-The Financial Department is the division in charge of designing, implementing and maintaining an adequate and effective internal control system on financial information.
+The Economic-Financial and Strategy Management is the area responsible for the design, implementation and maintenance over time of an adequate and effective internal control system over financial information.

 - F.1.2 Indicate whether the following exist, especially in relation to the drawing up of financial information: - Departments and/or mechanisms in charge of: (i) the design and review of the organisational structure; (ii) clear definition of lines of responsibility and authority with an appropriate distribution of tasks and functions; and (iii) ensuring that adequate procedures exist for their proper dissemination throughout the entity.